-Bargain Bin: Below you will find links to the items related to today’s article as well as other favorites.
+Below you will find the items related to today’s article as well as other favorites.

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: This book teaches how to deal with all the likely medical issues you will face in a disaster situation, including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.

-Nit Free Terminator Lice Comb: This is the highest rated lice comb on Amazon.
+Nit Free Terminator Lice Comb: This is the highest rated lice comb.
 The Terminator comb is reusable by simply placing it in boiling water for 30 seconds.
-It is $11 at the time of this writing and is backed by a money back guarantee not to break.
+At the time of this writing and is backed by a money back guarantee not to break.